UNDERSTANDING SEXUAL HARASSMENT IN THE WORKPLACE.

 Don’t suffer in silence.

-For over 20 years, we at A Whole New Approach Pty Ltd have been on the forefront of sexual harassment advice and claims, establishing the right to legal protection and full economic redress for workers who have been subjected to sexual harassment.
+For 20 years, ‘we’ at A Whole New Approach Pty Ltd have been on the forefront of sexual harassment advice and claims, establishing the right to legal protection and full economic redress for workers who have been subjected to sexual harassment.

-We are nationally recognized as experts in sexual harassment claims.
-We have won important victories for our clients and have obtained significant settlements through mediation and our tribunal and Commission work for clients who have had their rights violated.
+We’re nationally recognised as experts in the sexual harassment legal field.
+We’ve achieved momentous victories for our clients and have obtained significant settlements, through our mediation, tribunal and commission work for our clients whom have had their workplace rights violated.

-We regularly publish and lecture on sexual harassment and women issues, and provide commentary and analysis on sexual harassment issues for universities, industry journals, community, ethnic groups, and the like.
+We regularly publish and lecture our followers on sexual harassment issues in the workplace, and provide commentary and analysis on current sexual harassment issues for universities, industry journals, community, ethnic groups, and the like.

-Client counselling, timely intervention and strong advocacy can be key in stopping sexual harassment.
-We have assisted hundreds of employees in navigating this stressful terrain.
+Client counselling, timely intervention and a strong advocacy team can be key in stopping the sexual harassment of employees.
+We’ve assisted hundreds of employees in navigating this stressful terrain to successful settlements.

-If you were to read the Australian Human Rights Commission’s article on sexual harassment, It states any unwanted or intimidating sexual advances made on an employee is sexual harassment.
-Whether it be a fellow employee, manager, boss or customer.
+If you were to read the Australian Human Rights Commission‘s article on sexual harassment.
+It states that any ‘unwanted or intimidating’ sexual advances made on an employee is legally classed as sexual harassment.
+Whether it be a fellow employee, manager, boss or customer committing these acts.

-Sexual harassment can be interpreted as physical or verbal and can also include text messages and emails.
+Sexual harassment can be interpreted as physical or verbal, and can also include offensive content in text messages and emails.
 Requests for sex or unwanted sexual favours, physical assault, indecent exposure and stalking are the most common forms of sexual harassment.

 Sexual Harassment Claims

-Be advised there is a time limit for making a claim for sexual harassment or abuse.
-It’s very important that you seek advice at the earliest convenience.
-The applicable time limit depends on your circumstances and the claim you’re making.
+Most importantly, there is a time limit for making an official claim regarding sexual harassment or abuse in the workplace.
+So, therefore it’s very important that you seek advice at the earliest convenience.
+The applicable time limit depends on your personal circumstances and the type of claim which you’re making.